harshvardhansutar/HarshvardhanSutar/README.md

 - 👋 Hi, I’m @MadMax19
 - 👀 I’m interested in Programming.
-- 🌱 I’m currently learning Computer enggineering (Deploma)
+- 🌱 I’m currently pursuing BE in Computer Engineering
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...